 One of the best ways to harness these important nutrients is to consume cannabis leaves in raw form in a salad or to juice the cannabis leaves.

 Just like kale or celery, raw cannabis should be treated as a dark green, leafy vegetable superfood with the ability to act as a functional food.

-Terpenes determine the aroma and taste of the plant material but also have their own medicinal properties, including powerful anti-inflammatory activity (3).
+Terpenes determine the aroma and taste of the plant material and have their medicinal properties, including potent anti-inflammatory activity (3).

 Compared to traditional dried forms of cannabis, raw cannabis will retain most of its terpenes, lending to the potential health benefits of consuming raw cannabis.

 Chlorophyll, the most abundant found pigment in plants, is responsible for the bright green color associated with juiced greens such as kale, celery, and cannabis.

-With its structure similar to that of hemoglobin in the blood, chlorophyll has plenty of other benefits including preventing DNA damage, promoting detoxification within the body, treating inflammation, and possibly helping to prevent certain types of cancer (4).
+With its structure similar to that of hemoglobin in the blood, chlorophyll has plenty of other benefits, including preventing DNA damage, promoting detoxification within the body, treating inflammation, and possibly helping to prevent certain types of cancer (4).

-Raw Cannabis Contains Cannabinoid Acids
+Cannabis Contains Cannabinoid Acids

 Beyond acting as a dark-green leafy vegetable superfood, raw cannabis is also a functional food supplying important cannabinoid acids.

 Cannabidolic Acid (CBDA)

-Cannabidolic Acid, also known as CBDA, is a cannabinoid acid found in raw cannabis plants.
+Cannabidolic acid, also known as CBDA, is a cannabinoid acid found in raw cannabis plants.

-CBDA is non-intoxicating, meaning it will not make you feel ‘high’, and it has many potential therapeutic applications including anti-inflammatory, anti-nausea, and pain-relieving properties (6).
+CBDA is non-intoxicating, meaning it will not make you feel ‘high,’ and it has many potential therapeutic applications, including anti-inflammatory, anti-nausea, and pain-relieving properties (6).

 Tetrahydrocannabinolic Acid (THCA)